 It’s predicted that the number of email users is going to grow from 3.7 billion to 4.1 billion by the end of 2021.
 Couple that with the evidence that blog posts are also 3.5 times more likely to get shared on social media by your email subscribers, and that’s a potent reason to invest in email marketing from day one with your blog.

-So, how can you use email marketing to more effectively promote your blog (and eventually profit)?
+So, when you’re just getting started learning how to build an email marketing strategy, how do you keep a focus on using the channel to effectively promote your blog (and eventually profit)?

 Let’s look at some of the main ways email can help you bring readers back to your blog over time.

 List building is the act of collecting email subscribers from the pool of readers landing on your blog.
 The emails you send to your subscribers often contain things like:

 - Additional content offerings (eBooks, downloadable worksheets, tools, upgrades)

 - Announcements about paid product or service offerings you’re launching